mattcieslak/MEAP/doc/source/tutorial.rst

 Once each point is marked on the ensemble averages, MEAP will use these values to update it's classifier and determine where to look for and mark the corresponding points at each individual ensemble average or beat (depending on type of analysis).

-..
-Note::  For more examples of correct point placement, see :ref:`mark-custom-points`.

 When you are satisfied with the placement of each point on the heuristic ensemble average, simply close the window and proceed to the next step.